-Sliding doors are not normally suitable on escape routes unless they are for the sole use of a small number of staff.
-Where provided, a notice with the words 'Slide to open', with an arrow pointing in the direction of opening, should be permanently displayed at about eye-level on the face of the doors.
+Sliding doors are not normally suitable on escape routes unless they are for the sole use of members of staff.
+Where provided, a notice with the words 'slide to open', with an arrow pointing in the direction of opening, should be permanently displayed at about eye level on the face of the doors.